Conditions of the Christchurch Tap Dancing Teachers Association

 All competitors please note:

-All music will be required to be emailed in a MP3 format.
+All music will be required to be uploaded through the CTDTA App.
 Details for this process will be advised ASAP after entries close.

 All music will be played on official machines.
 Official Operators will operate these.
 All other machines will be prohibited.
 It is every competitor’s responsibility to provide good quality recordings.

 Please have a CD or USB available as a backup.
 (One track in MP3 format).
-In the event of a music error there is an allowance for I-Pod or phone con
+In the event of a music error there is an allowance for I-Pod or phone connection

 Must be lodged in writing stating grounds on which it is based with the Secretary accompanied with $5.00 within one hour of the adjudicator’s award being announced.